Additional-member system

+AMS is the name given to a particular system used in the United Kingdom that aims to provide proportional representation.
+However, in theory it can fail to be proportional.
+This is commonly caused by dis-proportional district results caused by seat overhang.
+The proportionality of AMS depends on having enough additional ("top-up") seats and on how votes are cast in a specific election.
+During its use in the United Kingdom, AMS produced results closer to mixed-member proportional rather than mixed-member majoritarian representation.

-This article focuses primarily on semi-proportional implementations of AMS, like the ones used in the UK.
-AMS is used by the Scottish Parliament, the Welsh Parliament and the London Assembly.
-In Scotland and Wales list members ("top-up" seats) are elected by region; in London there is a single London-wide pooling of list votes.
+This article focuses on the use of the AMS in the United Kingdom.
+The AMS is used to elect the Scottish Parliament (in a regionalized top-up system) and the London Assembly (with at-large top-up seats), and up until the 2026 election, the Senedd in Wales.

 How AMS works

-In an election using the additional member system, each voter usually casts two votes: a vote for a candidate standing in their local constituency (with or without an affiliated party), and a vote for a party list standing in a wider region made up of multiple constituencies (or a single nationwide constituency).
+In an election using the additional member system, each voter casts two votes: a vote for a candidate standing in their local constituency (with or without an affiliated party), and a vote for a party list standing in a wider region made up of multiple constituencies (or a single nationwide constituency).
+In Scotland list members ("top-up" seats) are elected by region; in London there is a single London-wide pooling of list votes.

 Voters are not required to vote for the same party in the constituency and regional votes.
 If a voter votes for different parties at the constituency and regional levels this is referred to as split-ticket voting.
 In the regional vote, the voter votes for a specific party, but has no control over which candidates from the party are elected.
 On the other hand, in the constituency vote, the voter votes for a specific candidate rather than a party.

-The main variation was the 1993 Italian electoral law for the Senate, later abolished in 2005.
-In that case, voters could cast only a single vote, while regional party lists were automatically created with the losers in the FPTP races.
-That system could be described as a mixed single vote.